Build your 2025 tax profile

 Is this the same state where your TIN was originally registered?

 NTA 2025, S.2 + S.3: PIT follows residence, not TIN origin.
-You file where you live.

 Yes — same stateNo mismatch.
 Straightforward filing.